codacy/chart/docs/installation/index.md

 ## TL;DR - Quickly install Codacy for demo without any persistence.

 Some Codacy images are currently private.
-For this, you need to create a secret in the same namespace were you will install Codacy.
+For this, you need to create a secret in the same namespace where you will install Codacy.
 **You should receive these credentials together with your license.**

 ```bash